slftp/slftp/CONTRIBUTING.md

 <a name="codingGuidelines"></a> Coding Guidelines
 -----
 - General
+  - the name of the variable should express its meaning/use/function
   - try to avoid code duplications
   - use [generic classes](http://docwiki.embarcadero.com/Libraries/Rio/en/System.Generics.Collections) over old non-generic classes
-  - don't hack something into it -> refactor it and write proper code
+  - <b>don't hack something into it -> refactor it and write proper code</b>
   - tests should be written if a function gets changed to check if it behaves the same after the change
 - Comments
   - comments have to be written in [PasDoc](https://github.com/pasdoc/pasdoc/wiki) style